-Indoor air pollution is almost always higher than outdoors, even in the CBD, because, as the polluted air enters it mixes with more pollutants that are emitted from indoor sources - more CO2 from us all breathing out, (and from any flueless gas appliances); and more VOCs, outgassing from plastic/synthetic (ie petroleum-based) furniture, fabrics, fittings, paints, varnishes, solvents, etc.
+Indoor air pollution is almost always higher than outdoors, even in the CBD, because, as the polluted air enters it mixes with more pollutants that are emitted from indoor sources - more CO_2 from us all breathing out, (and from any flueless gas appliances); and more VOCs, outgassing from plastic/synthetic (ie petroleum-based) furniture, fabrics, fittings, paints, varnishes, solvents, etc.

-Question 2.
+Q.2.
 How can pot-plants clean the air?

-As to the manner born - it's part of what plants and their root-zones do:
+A. As to the manner born - it's part of what plants and their root-zones do:

-a) Plant leaves can absorb all of the gaseous UAP pollutants listed above, under light conditions, when their pores (stomates) are open for photosynthesis.
+(a) Plant leaves can absorb all of the gaseous UAP pollutants listed above, under light conditions, when their pores (stomates) are open for photosynthesis.
 The pollutants are broken down and mostly utilised as more nutrients; ie the pollutant molecules are destroyed; they do not accumulate in the leaves.

-- b) CO2 is not an air pollutant from a plant's point of view, but one of the two vital ingredients of photosynthesis, on which almost all life on earth depends (the other ingredient is H2O). - c) Ozone is probably the most difficult air pollutant for the plant to deal with it damages the chlorophyll/photosynthetic apparatus and hence the leaves; but nevertheless, it's broken down. - d) Potting mix root-zone microorganisms of various types also take up and utilise all these UAP contaminants. - e) Particulate matter collects on surfaces of shoots and potting mix, reducing aerial concentrations.
+(b) CO_2 is not a air pollutant from a plant's point of view, but one of the two vital ingredients of photosynthesis, on which almost all life on earth depends (the other ingredient is H_2O).

+(c) Ozone is probably the most difficult air pollutant for the plant to deal with - it damages the chlorophyll/photosynthetic apparatus and hence the leaves; but nevertheless, it's broken down.

+(d) Potting mix root-zone microorganisms of various types also take up and utilise all these UAP contaminants.

+(e) Particulate matter collects on surfaces of shoots and potting mix, reducing aerial concentrations.
 The particulates are attracted by slight electrical charges on the leaves, and may also get stuck on waxy or hairy surfaces.
 As dead leaves drop (but prune them to avoid moulds!), the material is broken down in the potting mix with the aid of root-zone microorganisms.
 Any inorganic materials (metals/silica) also become part of the potting mix and, again with help of the microbes, are broken down, and elements like calcium, manganese, potassium etc. can be taken up by the plant as nutrients again.

-Question 3.
-What are Volatile Organic Compounds?
+Q. 3 What are Volatile Organic Compounds?

-They are carbon-containing compounds that readily evaporate at room temperatures (and are likely to be a bit smelly).
+A. They are carbon-containing compounds that readily evaporate at room temperatures (and are likely to be a bit smelly).

-a) Organic Compounds are substances that are, or once were, part of a living organism (alive, dead, or fossilised - eg petroleum, coal, peat, natural gas).
+(a) Organic Compounds are substances that are, or once were, part of a living organism (alive, dead, or fossilised - eg petroleum, coal, peat, natural gas).
 Molecules of these substances have a 'backbone' framework of carbon atoms (so 'organic chemistry' is also called 'carbon chemistry').
-The carbon is brought into living ecosystems as CO2 from the air, which is incorporated into sugars by plant photosynthesis (and from there all other organic compounds).
+The carbon is brought into living ecosystems as CO_2 from the air, which is incorporated into sugars by plant photosynthesis (and thence all other organic compounds).
 We animals eat plants and/or other plant-eating animals - so the carbon cycles round and round.
-Organic compounds found in all living organisms (carbohydrates, fats/oils, proteins, vitamins, DNA, pigments like haemoglobin, chlorophyll, carotene, etc) are basically non-toxic (apart from special exceptions, eg curare, belladonna, digitalis; or insect, spider & snake venoms, etc).
+Organic compounds found in all living organisms (carbohydrates, fats/oils, proteins, vitamins, DNA, pigments like haemoglobin, chlorophyll, carotein, etc) are basically non-toxic (apart from special exceptions, eg curare, belladonna, digitalis; or insect, spider & snake venoms, etc).
 In contrast, organic compounds found in fossilised material (petroleum etc), have been transformed in the putrification and geologically compressive processes, and are all toxic.